mchiquier/musclesinaction/README.md

 Dataset:

 The dataset can be found at this link: https://musclesinaction.cs.columbia.edu/MIADataset.tar.
-Download it, and rename it to MIADatasetFinal.
-Place this folder in the same directory as the top-level musclesinaction folder.
+Download it, and place the folder in the same directory as the top-level musclesinaction folder.